 We work with the principles of art through easy drawing and painting exercises, while at the same time relating the principles to ourself and to our own life.

 In this way the creation of art becomes relevant in a completely different way.
-It is as if the inner artist and power of creativity are playfully unfolded, and one experiences that everything is possible.
+It is as if the inner artist and the power of creativity are playfully unfolded, and one experiences that everything is possible.

 The purpose of this course is:

 · To learn to let go, and thereby become a channel for even greater creative powers.

-PAINTING AND DRAWING COURSE
+THE PAINTING AND DRAWING COURSE

 From the start of the course there will be an emphasis on maintaining a balance between free expression and the development of a sound artistic technique.
-During the first month the students will draw from still life arrangements, or from the clothed human form.
+During the first month the students will draw from still life arrangements, from photographs or from the clothed human form.
 A variety of media will be explored; pencil, charcoal, inks and chalks on various papers.
-There will also be the possibility of developing a feeling for form through modeling in clay.
+There will also be the possibility of developing a feeling for form through modelling in clay.
 Throughout the course the psychological or spiritual aspects of image making will be considered, as well as the purely aesthetic ones.

-By this point individual styles and preferences will have become apparent, and course participants will begin to work creatively on artworks which express their own ways of seeing.
-It is not expected that the paintings and sculptures produced from here onwards will be done exclusively in a realist style; with a class of creative individuals it is likely that there will be many imaginative approaches to making art, and individual diversity will be encouraged.
+By this point individual styles and preferences will have become apparent, and course participants will begin to work creatively on artworks which express their own ways of seeing, whether that be abstract, surreal, realist, collage based etc etc. With a class of creative individuals it is likely that there will be many imaginative approaches to making art, and individual diversity will be encouraged.
 At this point the confidence and skills acquired during the first four weeks will begin to prove their worth.
 The course tutor will be available at all times to give guidance and advice.